malaika-azhar/cybersecurity-lab-projects/project-3-automated-port-scanner/README.md

 ## Objective
 I built a Python script that **automates port scanning using Nmap**, so I could run a scan and get **open ports, host status, and running service versions** printed automatically — instead of manually typing Nmap commands and reading raw terminal output every time.

+*Note: This project focuses on automating a scan using a Python script.
+Project 7 (Nmap Port Scan Reconnaissance) focuses on a different skill — correctly interpreting scan results (filtered vs. open) rather than scripting the scan itself.*

 ---

 ## Tools Used